 Read MoreOur being there was a happy conjuncture because we were not there to see the stones, dirt and scaffolding assembled by the archaeologists but Augustus himself, walking through...

-Read MoreAnd there, too, was Ulysses, weary from all the trials and tribulations he’ d endured.
-Poseidon’ s fury washed him up on a sandy beach of the very civilized Phaeacians, and Nausicaa sees him and is not repulsed by his nakedness and filth…
+Read MoreAnd there, too, was Ulysses, weary from all the trials and tribulations he’d endured.
+Poseidon’s fury washed him up on a sandy beach of the very civilized Phaeacians, and Nausicaa sees him…

 Read More